SODIUM AND SALT-EATING

 Unfortunately, they put back a toxic form of iodine that will build up in the liver if one eats enough table salt.

 This is just one example of the insanity of the food laws in the United States and around the world.
 Unfortunately, other nations follow the lead of the United States and its horribly corrupt Food And Drug Administration.

 One should ask, why is this allowed?
 The answer is that world socialist forces, an accurate term, want it that way.
 They want the people of earth unhealthy.
 Ruining the salt is an excellent method to accomplish their goal.
 This is not paranoia or conspiracy theory.
 Unless you understand it well, you will not understand the situation of food on planet earth.
 For details, read The Rogues Or World Socialists.

 WHAT IS TABLE SALT?

-Its unbalanced mineral content actually causes more mineral imbalances, as it is too high in sodium and very low in calcium and magnesium, two vital minerals today that can be obtained to a degree from salt.
+Its unbalanced mineral content actually causes more mineral imbalances and high blood pressure.
+It is too high in sodium and very low in calcium and magnesium, two vital minerals today that can be obtained to a degree from salt.

 SALT AND MAGNESIUM